ppetrovtv/pine_script_docs/source/language/Type_system.rst

 .. image:: images/Pine_Types_v3.jpg

 .. note:: Pine type system was changed in version 3.
-See :ref:`pine_script_release_notes`.
+See :doc:`/Release_notes`.
 See also type casts graph for version 2:

    |Pine_Types_v2|